michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 If all that made sense, then you understand pretty much everything you need to know about non-blocking I/O to understand what we're building in Rust.
-Different languages have different syntax that compiles down to something like our `Task` class, and some languages run the event loop behind the scenes (Javascript) while others let you run it on your own (Rust), but it all works basically like the above.
+Different languages have different syntax that compiles down to something like our `Task` class, and some languages run the event loop behind the scenes (JavaScript) while others let you run it on your own (Rust), but it all works basically like the above.

 All we need to do now is implement the logic above in Rust and we'll have an async runtime.